 About The Wine

 The winemaker is Fred Scherrer.
-Fred was educated at UC Davis and has been making wine for over 30 years ...
-I was thrilled that Fred agreed to make a relatively small volume of wine for me.
-He used 40% new French oak barrels and 60% once used ... you can "over oak" Pinot Noir very easily if you're not careful.
-The wine spent 22 months in barrel before bottling.
-Fred’s winemaking philosophy is one of minimum intervention … if you’ve got great fruit, the wine doesn’t need to be “tampered with”.
+Fred was educated at UC-Davis and has been making wine for over 30 years ...
+I was thrilled that Fred agreed to make relatively small volume of wine for me.
+We use about 50% new French oak barrels and 50% once used ... the barrels come from coopers who specialize in Burgundian wines.
+Our wine and spend about 21 months in barrel before bottling.
+Fred’s winemaking philosophy is one of minimum intervention ... if you’ve got great fruit, the wine doesn’t need to be “manipulated.”

-The wine is being released three years after the vintage ... most wineries release their Pinots at least a year earlier.
+The Pinot Noirs are released 3 to 4 years after the vintage ... most wineries release their Pinots at least a year earlier.
 Our Chardonnays will be released two years after the vintage.
-I want to ensure that the wine had sufficient time in the bottle to be drunk with pleasure on release.
-However, I believe that this wine will cellar beautifully for at least 3 to 5 years.
-Therefore, you can pull the cork now or wait for the wine to develop additional complexity and refinement.
+I want to ensure that the wine has sufficient time in the bottle to be drunk with pleasure on release.
+However, our wines will benefit from 3 to 5 years of cellering, so you can pull the cork now or wait for the wine to develop additional complexity and refinement.